Ucnt/bro-json-to-tsv/README.md

  89%|█████████████████████████████████████████████████████████▏            | 8/9 [00:00<00:00, 75.05it/s]
 ```

-There is an optional parameter "--keep_original" or "-k" which will keep the gunzip'd files
+There is an optional parameter "--keep_original" or "-k" which will keep the gunzip'd files AND delete the decompressed files after running them

 ## Methodology